quinnkeast/product-language-framework/docs/style-and-mechanics.md

 We use different forms of capitalization depending on the context.

-For example, use title case for recipe names and weekly status messages, and use sentence case for recipe steps.
-If you’re not sure which capitalization to use, check the design system for existing conventions.
+For example, use title case for book names, and use sentence case for book descriptions.
+(If you’re not sure which capitalization to use, check the design system for existing conventions.)

-All-caps should be used sparingly and only for specific purposes.
+All-caps should be used sparingly and only for specific purposes (all-caps copy is less accessible and harder to read).
 Never use all-caps within a sentence.

 ## Contractions